andrewbranch/docs/modules/05_01_ESM-CJS-Interop.md

 TypeScript introduced the `esModuleInterop` flag in 2.7, which refined the type checking of imports to address the remaining inconsistencies between TypeScript’s analysis and the interop behavior used in existing transpilers and bundlers, and critically, adopted the same `__esModule`-conditional CommonJS emit that transpilers had adopted years before.
 (Another new emit helper for `import *` ensured the result was always an object, with call signatures stripped, fully resolving the specification compliance issue that the aforementioned “resolves to a non-module entity” error didn’t quite sidestep.)
 Finally, with the new flag enabled, TypeScript’s type checking, TypeScript’s emit, and the rest of the transpiling and bundling ecosystem were in agreement on a CJS/ESM interop scheme that was spec-legal and, perhaps, plausibly adoptable by Node.

-#### Interop in Node
+## Interop in Node

-Node shipped its support for ES modules unflagged in v12.
+Node shipped support for ES modules unflagged in v12.
 Like the bundlers and transpilers began doing years before, Node gave CommonJS modules a “synthetic default export” of their `exports` object, allowing the entire module contents to be accessed with a default import from ESM:

 ```ts
 // @Filename: export.cjs